TheGameratorT/NCPatcher/README.md

 This program was made with the help of the [Mamma Mia Team](https://github.com/MammaMiaTeam) members. \
 NCPatcher was heavily inspired by Fireflower.

+## Running

+Follow the steps on how to configure, after that execute NCPatcher in your current directory which contains the ncpatcher.json file. \
+NCPatcher does NOT build the ROM, it requires an extracted ROM to work with, you can use these tools to pack and unpack ROMs: \
+`nds-build` and `nds-extract` included with Fireflower: https://github.com/MammaMiaTeam/Fireflower/releases/latest \
+This design choice was made to allow modders to choose how they want to pack their ROMs.

 ## Configuration

 For the program to run at least one configuration file must exist with at least one target specified.